 For those of you looking for a good single-serve coffee system that packed full of functions and features and you have a fairly decent budget I highly recommend you take a look at the Cuisinart SS-10.

 The Cuisinart SS-10 is completely programmable all via the easy-to-read backlit LCD screen.
 It’s also worth mentioning that the Cuisinart has the largest water tank out of all of the machines listed which means less refilling and more time brewing.

 K-cups are utilized in this coffeemaker but the good news is that you don’t have to be locked into a limited range of brands because you’re also able to use refillable My K-Cup so you can grind and use your favorite coffee beans.

 Things to Consider Before You Part with Your Money

-Before you run out and buy a new personal coffee maker there are a few things you should be aware of, this could be the deciding factor for some of you whether a personal coffee maker is the right choice for you.
+Before you run out and buy a new personal coffee maker, there are a few things you should be aware of, and this could be the deciding factor for some of you whether a personal coffee maker is a good choice for you.

-Even though the best personal coffee makers are super convenient that convenience comes at a price.
-Below are two disadvantages of owning a 1-cup coffee maker that I can currently think of.
+Even though single-serve coffee makers are super convenient that convenience does come at a price.
+Below are two disadvantages of owning a 1-cup coffee maker vs. a regular coffee brewer.

-- If you drink a lot of coffee (multiple cups throughout the day) then a personal coffee maker can cost you a lot more when compared to regular coffee machines.
-This it because most of the best personal coffee makers use coffee pods vs. loose coffee found in other single cup coffee makers.
-With an assortment pack of coffee pods sometimes costing in the region of $20 the cost of making coffee at home quickly adds up.
+If you drink a lot of coffee, then a personal coffee maker can cost you a lot more when compared to regular auto-drip coffee machines.
+Most of the popular personal coffee makers use coffee pods rather than ground coffee found.

-Even though personal coffee makers are becoming more and more popular I still find myself using the tried and tested coffee makers that don’t limit the type coffee you can use and allow you to brew for more than one person at a time.
-I guess it really boils down to your own personal needs whether choosing a best personal coffee maker for your home brewing needs is for you.
+Even though personal coffee makers are becoming more and more popular, I still find myself using the tried and tested regular coffee makers that don’t limit the type of coffee you can use and also allow you to brew for more than just one person at a time.
+I guess it really boils down to your own requirements whether buying a 1-mug coffee maker for your home brewing needs is the right choice for your lifestyle.